Improve your security in just 5 minutes! Set up two-factor authentication

 Kotaro Morita

-He is a director of Beyond Inc., an MSP company that boasts "outsource all server matters to us."
-He also serves as CEO of Kids Programming School Hack and director of Otafuku Lab, an AI development company.
-He
+He is a director at Beyond Co., Ltd., an MSP company that boasts of "outsourcing all server-related matters."
+He also serves as the representative director of Kids Programming School Hack and a director of Otafuku Lab, which develops AI.

-currently works on the planning and execution of new businesses and corporate plans, while also training the next generation.
+Currently, he is involved in planning and executing new businesses and management plans, while also training the next generation of talent.

 Qualifications: Hot Spring Sommelier, Sauna and Spa Health Advisor, Sauna and Spa Professional, Sauna Wave Master Certification B